Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_location/guide.en-ca.md

 }
 </style>

-We have designed the Object Storage storage classes to be **compatible with S3 **\*** API**, considered as a benchmark in the object storage market.
+We have designed the Object Storage storage classes to be **compatible with S3<sup>1</sup>API**, considered as a benchmark in the object storage market.
 You can therefore use Object Storage with most data management tools via the endpoints defined by region and not storage class.

 ## Object Storage